resources

 1. Omnipresence

-Cloud is everywhere, and you cannot escape it.
-Its omnipresence allows easy access to functionality, trackable data, and transparency.
+Cloud is everywhere, and you can access it from anywhere.
+Its omnipresence nature allows easy access to functionality, trackable data, and transparency.
 It enables multiple users to work on the same project without any glitches.

-The cloud’s omnipresence makes possible critical access to visible and traceable data.
-There are no issues with multiple people working in the cloud at the same time.
+The Cloud’s universal nature makes critical access to visible and traceable data possible.
+There are no issues with multiple people working on the cloud apps simultaneously.
 As a result, it establishes a strong network while lowering costs.
-This, in turn, not only reduces cost but also builds a robust work model.
+This, in turn, not only reduces costs but also builds a robust work model.

 2. Data Security